rantahar/introduction-to-mpi/_episodes/07-collective.md

 > ## Reductions
 >
+> The following program creates an array called `vector` that contains a list
+> of `n_numbers` numbers on each rank.
+The first rank contains the numbers from
+> 1 to n_numbers, the second rank from n_numbers to 2*n_numbers2 and so on.
+> It then calls the `find_max` and `find_sum` functions that should calculate the
+> sum and maximum of the vector.
+>
+> These functions are not implemented in parallel and only return the sum and the
+> maximum of the local vectors.
 > Modify the `find_sum` and `find_max` functions to work correctly in parallel
 > using `MPI_Reduce` or `MPI_Allreduce`
 >